Liubsyy/HotSecondsIDEA/install/document.md

 **Verification is successful: Enter java -XXaltjvm=dcevm -version, if the result comes out, it means that the first 2 steps are successful, and the next step will be smooth.**

-3.Copy hot-seconds-remote.xml to the resource directory of the code, and modify configurations like 'secret' as needed<br><br>
+3.Copy hot-seconds-remote.xml to the resource directory of the code, and modify configurations like 'secret' as needed<br>

-secret
+&lt;secret&gt;
 ```
 As long as this is unique, it is necessary to ensure that the secrets of the client and the server are consistent
 ```

-classloader
+&lt;classloader&gt;
 ```
 Common project: fill in AppClassLoader
 Tomcat project: fill in WebappClassLoader for Tomcat7 and below, fill in ParallelWebappClassLoader for Tomcat8 and above